-Field Impacts Mitigation Measures Responsible Monitoring Indicator Frequency of Monitoring Cost and Source Implementation indicator lineining A. Physical Cha aracteristics I • Water quality Disposal of Wastewater from WTP, water testing laboratory, etc. to drain/khal/river.
+Field Impacts Mitigation Measures Responsible for Implementation Monitoring Indicator Frequency of Monitoring Cost and Source of Funds A. Physical Ch aracteristics · · Water quality Disposal of Wastewater from WTP, water testing laboratory, etc. to drain/khal/river.
 Disposal of sludge and other solid waste from WTP into river Run-off from stockpiled debris/sediments from drainages which may cause siltation and reduction in the quality of adjacent bodies of water.
 The impacts are negative but short-term, site- specific within a relatively small area and reversible by mitigation measures.
 Strictly flow the wastewater quality standard before disposal, Conduct regular wastewater quality analysis and monitoring.
 Do not allow any wastewater including storm water from WTP directly disposal to river without treatment or analysis of quality before disposal.
 Dispose sludge including debris/sediments/other solid waste at a designated site such as landfill.
 Remove all debris/sediments immediately.
 It is important that the designated disposal site's base is of a non-permeable membrane in order to prevent leachate that can contaminate the soil and groundwater Take all precautions to prevent entering of run-off into streams, watercourses, or irrigation system.
 Install temporary silt traps or sedimentation basins along the drainage leading to the water bodies.
-Faridpur pourashava Visual observation to check disposal of wastewater or any kind of waste from WTP, water testing laboratory, etc. to drain/khal/riv er No visible degradation to nearby drainages, khals or water bodies due to construction activities Daily inspection by WTP operator Duration of repair works Included in O&M cost Air quality Air emissions from WTP and OHT operations may include gaseous or volatile chemicals used for disinfection processes (e.g., chlorine).
-Store sodium hypochlorite in cool, dry, and dark conditions for no more than one month, and use equipment constructed of corrosion-resistant materials.
-Store calcium hypochlorite away from any organic materials and protect from moisture; fully empty or re-seal shipping containers to exclude moisture.
-Calcium hypochlorite can be stored for up to one year.
-Minimize the amount of chlorination chemicals stored on site while maintaining a sufficient inventory to cover intermittent disruptions in supply.
-Develop and implement a prevention program that includes identification of potential hazards, written operating procedures, training, maintenance, and Faridpur pourashava No complaints from sensitive receptors Inventory of chemicals Air emission monitoring Record of chemical- related accidents Daily inspection by WTP operator at storage areas of chemicals Quarterly (environmental monitoring of air quality to be finalize in accordance to the LCC and ECC by DoE) • Included in O&M cost
+Faridpur pourashava Visual observation to check disposal of wastewater or any kind of waste from WTP, water testing laboratory, etc. to drain/khal/riv er No visible degradation to nearby drainages, khals or water bodies due to construction activities Daily inspection by WTP operator Duration of repair works Included in O&M cost Air quality Air emissions from WTP and OHT operations may include gaseous or Store sodium hypochlorite in cool, dry, and dark conditions for no more than one Faridpur pourashava No complaints from Daily inspection by WTP operator Included in O&M cost